 Show customers that you’ve seen and acknowledged negative comments.
 Customers will see your company as more authentic and trustworthy if you’ve taken negative feedback well.
 Take responsibility for your mistakes and rectify the issue in an appropriate way.

+- Friendly – Replying in a friendly tone will prevent any escalation and may even calm the reviewer if needed.
 If your reply seems rude, sarcastic or insincere, you risk putting off other potential customers.

 Thank the reviewer for making you aware of the issue